Prescribing Information

 (88.7, 97.9)

-Subgroup analyses of vaccine efficacy (although limited by small numbers of cases in some subgroups) did not suggest meaningful differences in efficacy across genders, ethnic groups, geographies, or for participants with obesity or medical comorbidities associated with high risk of severe COVID-19.
+Subgroup analyses of vaccine efficacy (although limited by small numbers of cases in some subgroups) did not suggest meaningful differences in efficacy across sex, ethnic groups, geographies, or for participants with obesity or medical comorbidities associated with high risk of severe COVID-19.

 Efficacy Against Severe COVID-19